-During 2012 the Bank started restructuring programme, resulting in the creation of a provision of CZK 191 m (Note: 9).
-In the framework of this restructuring programme the total number of personnel reduced should reach 382.
+During 2012 the Bank started restructuring programme to reduce the total number of personnel by 382, resulting in the creation of a provision of CZK 191 m (Note: 9).
+In accordance with the program, the number of personnel had been reduced by 263 by the end of 2013.
+The Bank expects to use the remaining provision of CZK 97 m to cover the costs related to further reductions in the number of personnel in 2014.